hanyulo/phi-psy-psy/never-split-the-difference/chapter-3/dont-feel-the-pain-label-it.md

         * hard to find the right match for the donor (project)
     * underlying emotion/obstacle
         * the donor need to feel that she was understood
-            * the person handler her money need to understand what Girl Scout means to her
+            * the person handle her money need to understand what Girl Scout means to her

 ## Do an Accusation Audit - Take the Sting Out
 * Accusation Audit